maziac/dezogif/documentation/Design.md

 ## UART
 The TX UART uses a 64 byte buffer (vs 1 byte in 03.01.05).
 There are also some new registers and no need to use the KEMPSTON joystick port anymore.

+# Flowchart
+The basic flowchart of the `dezogif` program.